obsidianmd/obsidian-help/en/Live preview update.md

 **If you**: like to hide formatting and see the images and embeds right in the editor, we suggest you try the new Live Preview.

 **What to do**: go to Settings -> Editor -> General, and set "Default editing mode" to "Live Preview".
-Existing panes will retain its mode, please use thee "Toggle source/live preview mode" on existing panes or close them.
+Existing panes will retain its mode, please use the "Toggle source/live preview mode" on existing panes or close them.

 #### 2. I like my Markdown

 **If you**: like to continue seeing Markdown and would also like an updated editor engine, you can use the the new Source View.

 **What to do**: go to Settings -> Editor -> General, and set "Default editing mode" to "Source View", and make sure "Legacy Editor" is *turned off*.
-Existing panes will retain its mode, please use thee "Toggle source/live preview mode" on existing panes or close them.
+Existing panes will retain its mode, please use the "Toggle source/live preview mode" on existing panes or close them.

 **Pros**: There are some new features like spellchecker and text substitution on macOS.
 Vim mode is also supported.